FlimsyParking/Gate-to-Sovngarde-Wabbajack/README.md

 IMPORTANT
 --------------------------------------------

+With the changes in 0.83.0.2, chances are high that the frequent resolution issues are a thing of the past.
+But I'm leaving this here for the time being, in case users run into any issues with resolution.

 The following is a workaround to prevent RESOLUTION ISSUES, but it's best you do it anyway, even if you don't have such issues.